TDStrasser/KookaBlockly-Reference/docs/source/loops.rst

 Loop Repeat While / Until
 -------------------------

 In this block the two operations of While and Until are very similar to each other.
-Both require a Boolean ``True`` / ``False`` value block in their input socket.
+Both require a :doc:`boolean` ``True`` / ``False`` value block in their input socket.

 Repeat While will continue as long as the input value block is ``True``.